vish-mandalika/MyAnimeList-Recommender-Application/README.md

 ### Model Comparison

-I evaluated four approaches systematically:
+I evaluated four approaches systematically, and experimented with their parameters to identify the best model:

 | Model | RMSE | MAE | Key Finding |
 |-------|------|-----|-------------|